aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 <TabItem value="2" label="GCP">
 Your IaC Terraform template gets generated based on your inputs.
 You can view, copy, or download it.
-Now, you can use the template to acquire a service account ID.
+Now, you can use the template to acquire a privilege-bearing service account (SA).
 </TabItem>
 </Tabs>